Australia toughens ban on training 'certain foreign militaries' after pilot case

 The flight training division of AVIC, a Chinese state-owned aviation and defence company that was in partnership with TFASA, is also on the blacklist.

 The Australian home of TFASA chief operating officer Keith Hartley was raided by Australian Federal Police in November.
-A court was told Hartley was suspected of organising the training of Chinese military pilots delivered by the flight school.
+A court was told Hartley, a former British military pilot, was suspected of organising the training of Chinese military pilots delivered by the flight school.
 Hartley has not been charged, and denies any wrongdoing.

 Under the new law, working for companies where a foreign government holds 50% of shares or the directors are expected to act in accordance with the wishes of the foreign government is also banned.